ossteam8/K-news-keyword-summarizer/README.md

 Also our python may not support python version under python3.
 We wish you use python version over 3.**

 ### Before running our project
-**we use Django version 3.2.4 and mysql for viewing and save data, use BeautifulSoup4 and goose3 for crawling and used LDA in gensim and TextRank to extract keywords**
+**Django version 3.2.4 and mysql for viewing and saving data, BeautifulSoup4 and Goose3 for crawling and LDA in gensim and TextRank to extract keywords**
 **so if you want to run our project you need some packages.**
 ### We wish you read our [requirements.txt](requirements.txt) for install packages
 ### In order to install **Mecab** please use the line below at your terminal